Andrade vs Sulecki: Joseph Parker puts beatdown on Alex Leapai before late stoppage

 The one-way traffic began from the first bell, Parker displaying his youth and exuberance to dash across the ring to quickly corner his counterpart, raining in thudding hooks as an overwhelmed Leapai sagged in the corner, the occasional wild reply the only thing keeping the referee from intervening.

-Leapai hung in there though and, as the heavyweight scrap went beyond the third, any competitive edge diminished from the all-Samoan showdown, Parker happy to fight at a conservative pace, able to enjoy his night's work and fire home shots from all angles to both the head and body.
+Leapai hung in there though and with that, as the heavyweight scrap went beyond the third, any competitive edge diminished from the all-Samoan showdown, Parker happy to fight at a conservative pace, able to enjoy his night's work and fire home shots from all angles to both the head and body.